-- (1) Member of our audit committee. - (2) Member of our compensation committee. - (3) Member of our nominating and corporate governance committee. - Ms. Chen resigned from our board of directors immediately prior to the effectiveness of the registration of our common stock as a class of securities pursuant to the Securities Exchange Act of 1934, as amended.
+- (1) Member of our audit committee. - (2) Member of our compensation committee. - (3) Member of our nominating and corporate governance committee. - \ Ms. Chen has notified us that she will resign from our board of directors contingent upon and effective immediately prior to the effectiveness of the registration of our common stock as a class of securities pursuant to the Securities Exchange Act of 1934, as amended.